 3. Market Prices of Other Asset Classes

-The price of oil or U.S. Treasury yields can affect the way currencies move so it’s important to find out why these things are rising or falling and keep that in mind when trading currencies.
+The price of commodities (like oil) or bonds (like U.S. Treasury yields) can affect the way currencies move so it’s important to find out why these things are rising or falling and keep that in mind when trading currencies.

 4. Current Events

 Check out many news websites and get to know what is happening across the globe.

 Events such as major elections, military conflicts, and political scandals can all affect currency movements or global risk sentiment.

 Finally, after going through your daily economic analysis, you have to look at the charts.